marios-code-path/bootiful-testing/sportsnet-reactive-producer/README.md

     </build>
 ```

 This base class will have to allow access to a running or mock HTTP service.
-The easiest way to do this is to use [RestAssured](http://rest-assured.io/) API to expose your routeFunctions, since it's used as a default client/server.
-Alternately you can set `"spring.main.web-application-type=reactive"` in properties to enable the Reactive WebFlux servers.
-The clients may still use restassured, unless it's been disabled through dependency exlusion in your build tool, however.
+The easiest way to do this is to use [RestAssured](http://rest-assured.io/)'s API to expose your routeFunctions, since it's used as an implementation tool for client/server access.
+The test clients generated for producers will all use RestAssured, however you can disable `io.restassured` in the `stub-runner` dependency without change.

 Here is our verificaion test BaseClass.
 It will setup a RestAssured MVC server containing our RouterFunction definition, while mocking out our repository for data queries.